-With its tranquil lawns and distant rolling hills, blend of Cape Dutch buildings and other modern additions (like the Pavilion), outstanding food- and wine-offerings and unique experiences (like Russian tea ceremonies, Wonderdal for kids and more) – Hazendal made its presence instantly felt.
+With its tranquil lawns and distant rolling hills, blend of Cape Dutch buildings and other modern additions (like the Pavilion), outstanding food- and wine-offerings and unique experiences (like Babushka picnics, Wonderdal for kids and more) – Hazendal made its presence instantly felt.

 So, some two years later, I was delighted to re-visit this beautiful estate.
 Happily, my return showed me that Hazendal has only grown from strength to strength and added even more wondrous feathers to their proud cap.

 One thing that has always impressed me about Hazendal is how its culinary experiences – like their relaxing Babushka picnics – cater to all tastes and dietary requirements.

 Whether you are vegan, vegetarian or even gluten intolerant, Hazendal happily caters to your dietary needs without compromising on the quality.
 (Or adding to the price…)

 To me, this makes their food experiences extremely all-inclusive.
 Add to this the fact that they easily cater to families, especially those with little ones, and Hazendal easily cements itself as a foodie destination of note in the Stellenbosch Winelands.

 Their culinary experiences are also generously portioned and exquisitely presented.
 This is something that makes the experience even more special.

 Their Babushka Picnics, which I enjoyed on my most recent visit, are some of the best I have encountered anywhere in the Cape Winelands.
 Hazendal picnics leave you feeling content, satisfied and pampered.